 Shanty town

 This miniature model hauntingly represents the deeply unsettling and increasingly severe housing crisis, blurring the once-clear lines between what constitutes housing and what is merely a form of shelter.
-The artist's meticulously crafted suburban scene boldly replaces traditional homes with a series of camping tents, effectively critiquing a market that prioritizes "affordable" housing primarily benefiting landlords at the expense of citizens in need.
-Inspired by the tent towns seen in Halifax, Nova Scotia, this poignant art piece reflects a disheartening society that commodifies the very essence of shelter.
-The tents, starkly symbolizing the neglect faced by the vulnerable, are set against familiar suburban details that amplify the absurdity of selling mere tents as legitimate homes.
-This thought-provoking piece serves as a powerful social commentary and stark warning about the insidious nature of capitalist exploitation, illustrating that without a robust system of social support, anyone, regardless of their circumstances, could face the harsh reality of homelessness.
+The artist's meticulously crafted suburban scene boldly replaces traditional homes with a series of camping tents, This thought-provoking piece serves as a powerful social commentary and stark warning about the insidious nature of capitalist exploitation.
 It’s a crucial wake-up call, drawing attention to the fragile and precarious future of housing in our communities.

 This miniature model presents a haunting yet insightful representation of the escalating housing crisis, embodying a future where the line between housing and mere shelter has blurred.
 The artist has crafted a suburban scene, but instead of traditional homes, camping tents replace what would typically be family houses.
 This satirical yet dystopian portrayal critiques a grim reality in today’s housing market—a market where “affordable” housing no longer meets the needs of the average citizen, but rather fills the pockets of landlords and property developers.